Social care assessment under the Care Act 2014

 - your needs are because of a physical or mental health issue,

-- your needs stop you from being able to do two or more specific things (these are described in the table below), and
+- your needs stop you from being able to do 2 or more specific things (these are described in the table below), and

-- there is a significant impact on your wellbeing because you can’t do specific things (see first section).
+- there is a significant impact on your wellbeing because you can’t do specific things (see above).

 The LA might need to talk to your family members or other people that support you to find out about your needs.